kate-v-stepanova/B250-data-analysis/docs/15_rpf_coverage.md

 Sometimes we are interested in a combination of codons from different amino acids.

-For example, we want to find the combination of 2 codons of Asparatic acid and Proline: `asp_asp_pro`.
+For example, we want to find the combination of 2 codons of Asparatic acid and 1 codon of Proline: `asp_asp_pro`.

 In this case reference files are also required